Certified Registered Nurse Anesthetist (CRNA)

 Minimum Knowledge, Skills, Experience Required

-Experience: Prefer 2-3 year’s experience as CRNA, but welcome new Graduates
+Experience: Prefer 2-3 year’s experience as CRNA, but new Graduates welcome

 Education: Graduate of accredited school of nursing.
 Graduate of accredited school of anesthesia by the AANA.
 Certified registered nurse anesthetist with Alabama licensure.
 Registered by the Alabama Board of Nurse Examiners.

-ACLS, PALS and BCLS through AHA required within orientation period.
+ACLS, PALS, and BCLS through AHA required within orientation period.